kiba/Writings/atg/chp4_welcome_to_the_future.md

 The colonel didn't know how to think about this.
 Here was a man who reveled in 'living in the future' and 'forcefully creating the future', yet he completely failed to adopt certain technologies.
 Swift was a technophile until he wasn't.
 Maybe the technologist was stuck in his own past vision of the future?

-Whatever the case may be, he didn't come here to do nothing.
+Whatever it happens to be, he didn't come here to do nothing.
 It wasn't in the Colonel's nature to be completely useless or lazy, even if he has to fly a desk.
 Luckily, SGC supplied him some homework.
 Doctor Jackson saw fit to provide a daily questionnaire and language worksheets from his department.
 O'Neill wanted him to buy and read books about the wars that this country's military had campaigned in since ninety-eight.
 Carter did tried to give him homework, but it became quickly clear that Cromwell wasn't well versed in that field, so it was dropped.
 Ditto for the medical department.

 That led him to spending countless hours on the laptop in Swift's dining room, reading and writing answers questions in word document, encrypting it, and saving it on a usb drive.
 Swift made it clear that there were surveillance on online email account, if not necessary by his own government, but certainly by corporations.